simoneperazzoli/LearnML/Concepts_ML.md

 ### 1) Handling with class imbalance and small datasets

 **Loss function**:

 - Measures the error between our output probability and the desired label

 - Binary cross-entropy loss: measures the performance of a classification model whose output is between zero and one

 **Class imbalance**:

 - Occurs when we do not have an equal number of examples of non-disease and disease in medical datasets, for example.

 - Weighted loss: modify the loss function, to weight the normal and the mass classes differently

 - Resampling data: to have an equal number of data (positive and negative samples)

-		Aproaches: under-sampling (class with more examples) or oversampling (class with less examples),
+- Aproaches for resampling: under-sampling (class with more examples) or oversampling (class with less examples),

 **Multi-task learning**: